-Note that in this question we left out that final pass for ending committing transactions and aborting running transactions because this is typically what we ask for on exams.
+Note that in this question we left out that final pass for ending committing transactions and aborting running transactions because this has also been done on several exams.
 In reality, before the Redo Phase starts, we would change T2's status to Aborting.

-14 Redo Phase
+16 Redo Phase